davewsmith/django42_play/NOTES.md

 I wonder if the intervention I added from the Stackoverflow question is having any effect?
 An experiment shows no, so removing it.

 Plumbed in support for `django-dotenv` per their docs.
 Added example usage.

+Plumbed in a management command to pool sensors and save fake samples.
+Now to decide where the real polling code belongs.